khomohzie/voiceout-api/README.md

-# shelter-api
+# voiceout-api
-This is the API and backend server for the Shelter mobile application.
+This is the API and backend server for my final year project mobile and web application - VoiceOut.

 ### Error codes
 1.